HOME

 3. Has ChildrenSusan Ann McNulty Clancy b: 26 DEC 1852 in Co Donegal, Ireland

-James Tracy & Juliana Neil (May have moved from Derry)
+James Tracy & Juliana Neil

 James b.
-21 September 1876 (LDS)
+21 September 1876 (LDS) Donegal

-John Tracy & Mary Jane Horgan/Hargan
+John Tracy/Tracey & Mary Jane Horgan/Hargan

 John b.
 8 August 1874 (LDS)